eamigo86/graphene-django-extras/README.md

 ## Change Log:

+#### v0.2.1:
+    1. Fixed bug with default PaginationClass and DjangoFilterPaginateListField.

 #### v0.2.0:
     1. Added some useful directives to use on queries and fragments.
     2. Fixed error on DjangoFilterPaginateListField resolve function.